kuviman/ludumdare47/README.md

 Left mouse button to move, right to interact.

 Middle mouse button to rotate the camera.
+Scroll to zoom in/out.

 F toggles fullscreen.

-# Hints
+H toggles help (turned on by default).

-To craft a raft, combine two stacks of planks on water.
+# Server score

 To contribute to the server score, offer items to the shrine statue located somewhere on the island.